 WHERE slot_name = 'cdc_etl_pipeline_v1';

 restart_lsn: The oldest WAL position the slot requires.
-The server will retain WAL from this point forward.confirmed_flush_lsn: Initially matchesrestart_lsn.
+The server will retain WAL from this point forward.confirmed_flush_lsn: InitiallyNULLfor a newly created slot that has not yet had a consumer connect.
 Advances only when the consumer explicitly acknowledges processed changes.wal_status: Monitor forextendedorlost.
-A value ofextendedindicates the slot is retaining more WAL thanmax_wal_keep_sizeallows and will be invalidated if the consumer does not advance.
+A value ofextendedindicates the slot is retaining more WAL thanmax_slot_wal_keep_sizeallows and will be invalidated if the consumer does not advance.

 Step 4: Consumer Integration & Acknowledgment Flow

-cur.start_replication(slot_name='cdc_etl_pipeline_v1', options={'proto_version': '1', 'publication_names': 'cdc_pub'})
+options={'proto_version': '1', 'publication_names': 'cdc_pub'},

-cur.send_feedback(flush_lsn=msg.data_start) # Critical: advances confirmed_flush_lsn
+cur.send_feedback(flush_lsn=msg.data_start) # advances confirmed_flush_lsn

 Refer to the official Logical Decoding documentation for protocol message formats and LSN arithmetic rules.